 The plan of study for students with and without an undergraduate degree in Communication Disorders are provided when you meet with the Communication Disorders' Graduate Faculty Advisor or when you do a campus visit.
 These plans are available to current students in Blackboard.

 The graduate program in speech-language pathology ensures graduate students obtain a minimum of 400 clinical clock hours with individuals exhibiting various communication disorders and differences across the lifespan.
 Both onsite (Welch-Schmidt Center for Communication Disorders) and offsite (e.g., private practice, schools, hospitals, rehabilitation settings) experiences are part of the degree program.
 Each student will complete three offsite experiences.
 One will be a part-time placement, one semester in the schools (externship) and a semester in a medical setting (internship).
 Local placement occurs for the externship experience.
-Historically students are placed in internships locally but both east and west coast placement in the United States exist.
+Historically students are placed in internships locally; however, the program supports internship locations throughout the United States.

 The Welch-Schmidt Center for Communication Disorders is an 8,600-square-foot self-contained unit located at University of Central Missouri.
 We consider ourselves one of the finest facilities for clinical training in the country.
 Students provide diagnostic and rehabilitative services to children and adults with communication disorders from the community.

 Recently, the Parkinson Voice Project awarded the UCM Communication Disorders program a grant that provides training in the SPEAK OUT! ® and The LOUD Crowd® programs to enrolled graduate students.
 The SPEAK OUT!® and The LOUD Crowd® programs, developed by the Parkinson Voice Project of Dallas, Texas, were created specifically for individuals who have a voice disorder as a result of Parkinson's disease.
 Please see the Parkinson Voice Project for more information.